miroleon/gradient_hdr_freebie/README.md

 ## Full Version

 Enjoyed using these HDRs?
 Check out the full [Gradient HDR Pack](https://link-to-gumroad-product) on Gumroad, which includes 27 unique HDRs.
 The full pack is available for a minimum price of €5, with an option to pay more if you wish to offer extra support.

-## Support

-Your purchase of the full pack comes with a 30-day money-back guarantee.
-If you're not completely satisfied, we'll refund your money, no questions asked.

 ## Connect